-The champion ‘myth busters’ are the world-renowned Cancer Research UK and I always go there when I see something in the media which sounds too good to be true.
-For example, there is a 20 year old myth that sugar feeds cancer cells and this seems to be shared by many patients as something which looks true.
+The champion ‘myth busters’ are the world-renowned Cancer Research UK but there are many other similar sites in North America and beyond and I always check these sites when I see something in the media which sounds too good to be true.
+For example, there is a 25 year old myth that sugar feeds cancer cells to cause proliferation and this seems to be shared by many patients as something which looks true.
 It is NOT true and the biggest cancer advocate organisations will all confirm this.
+But this myth persists day in day out.
 Although research has shown that cancer cells consume more sugar (glucose) than normal cells, no studies have shown that eating sugar will make your cancer worse or that, if you stop eating sugar, your cancer will shrink or disappear.
-However, a high-sugar diet may contribute to excess weight gain, and obesity is associated with an increased risk of developing several types of cancer – that is a totally different problem.
+However, a high-sugar diet may contribute to excess weight gain, and obesity is associated with an increased risk of developing several types of cancer – that is a totally different problem (causal vs correlation).
 This is one of a number of cancer myths that seem to continuously patrol the NET, including on patient forums.
 Take a look at Cancer Research UK’s ‘Don’t believe the hype – 10 cancer myths debunked’.
 Whilst you’re there, take a look at their Science blog as they always follow up the most recent headline grabbing newspaper articles claiming to have found the cure for cancer (again).
-Cancer Research UK will always provide balanced commentary on these claims.
+Cancer Research UK will always provide balanced commentary on these claims – they believe in evidence not headline grabbing.
+Ditto on my sites too.

 Cancer Research UK is not alone in trying to help dispel some of these myths – you can also fact check on the big US site Cancer.Gov – see their myth busting article here.

 You may also enjoy: